Royce Lint

-Royce Lint (January 1, 1921 – April 3, 2006) was a left-handed Major League Baseball pitcher who played for the St. Louis Cardinals in 1954.
+Royce Lint (January 1, 1921 – April 3, 2006) was an American left-handed Major League Baseball pitcher who played for the St. Louis Cardinals in 1954.

 Early career

 Lint was born in Birmingham, Alabama.
 He began his professional career in 1939, playing in minor league baseball until 1942, when much of minor league baseball was briefly cancelled due to World War II.
 He resumed playing in 1946 after a stint in the United States Army Air Forces and continued in the minor leagues until 1953.
 By that time, he had 141 minor league victories to his credit though no major league experience.

 1954

 Lint, a 33-year-old rookie, spent the entire 1954 season with the St. Louis Cardinals as a relief pitcher.
 He made his major league debut on April 13 against the Chicago Cubs, pitching two innings and allowing no runs.
 The first batter he faced was Bob Talbot and his first strikeout, also recorded in that game, was Randy Jackson.

 Lint appeared in 33 games for the Cardinals in 1954 and went 2–3 with a 4.86 ERA in 701/3 innings.
 Though 29 of his appearances were in relief, four were starts — the first of which came in the second game of a doubleheader on July 4.
 Facing the Cubs, he threw a complete-game shutout.